pjanowski/shrike/docs/compliant_logging/rfc-logging.md

 - How to implement the proposed behavior.
 It considers only usage patterns and the intended behavior of the logging utility library.
-- Confidential argument parsing.
+- Compliant argument parsing.
-- Confidential exception handling (how to keep and prefix the stack trace and exception type, while scrubbing exception messages).
+- Compliant exception handling (how to keep and prefix the stack trace and exception type, while scrubbing exception messages).
 - Languages besides Python.